mcgrodsky/Mona-Match-Me/README.md

 <h4>Here are the outstanding issues I was not able to resolve</h4>
 <ol>
 <li>The timer at the bottom of the page "refreshes" (but does not reset) every time i click on a card.
 I tried to use .bind and .one to prevent this from happening, but was not successful.
 The .bind function is still in my Javascript file 56-58. </li>
-<li>If i double click a card quickly it is matching with itself and will stay turned over</li>
+<li>If i double click a card quickly, it will not match with itself due to a dblclick funcion in my JS.
+However, i noticed if i double click slowly, this function does not work and i can't figure out why.</li>
 <li>In general, I know my Javascript is messy.
 Like, really messy.
 This was how the game made sense to me.
 Would love to go over how to refactor.
 </ol>